 - Outstanding finance agreements – if the vehicle has any financial interest from a third-party finance company

 - Exported – if the vehicle has ever been exported from the UK

 - Imported – if the vehicle has ever been imported into the UK

-Example – We provide you with full MOT mileage history.
-This describes the mileages at different times during the life of the vehicle.
+For example, we provide you with full MOT mileage history.
+This describes the mileage at different times during the life of the vehicle.
 We advise investigating a possible milometer replacement.
-There will ideally be full, documented history of the milometer replacement, date of the change, parts replaced, technicians that carried out the work and the owner at the time.
+There will ideally be a full, documented history of the milometer replacement, date of the change, parts replaced, technicians that carried out the work and the owner at the time.
 No record of milometer replacement may mean the car has suffered illegal mileage alteration.

 Why is this important?
 Vehicles with mileage discrepancies are worth less than those without.
 The safety of the vehicle cannot be verified.

 What makes up a PASSED CarVeto check result?

 If none of the above markers is processed as a WARNING or FAILURE, the vehicle will pass the CarVeto check.
 This means our Veto is lifted, and you can take the next steps to buy the vehicle.

 Why is this important?
 Buying a used vehicle that is genuine, reliable and excellent value for money requires informed decisions.
 A passed CarVeto provides assurances about a vehicle and its previous history.
 Motorists are more likely to buy a quality vehicle by accessing the information held via our database.